Anu Sinisalo

 Anu Sinisalo (born 3 March 1966) is a Finnish actress.
 She has acted in drama television series as well as in films.

 She won Best Actress of the year at the annual Finnish Golden Venla TV awards for her role in TV drama Bordertown as Detective Constable Lena Jaakkola.
+By following her acting in various roles, it can be noted that Sinisalo speaks at least four languages fluently: Finnish, Russian, Swedish, and English.